vercel/examples/edge-middleware/feature-flag-optimizely/README.md

 # Feature Flags with Optimizely

-This example shows how to use Optimizely to conduct experiments in Vercel Edge Functions.
+This example shows how to use Optimizely to conduct experiments using Edge Middleware.

 ## Demo